 Keep leftover Passionfruit Cake in an airtight container at room temperature.
 Alternatively, tightly wrap leftover Passionfruit Cake slices in plastic wrap and place in the freezer.
 Then thaw at room temperature or microwave for 20-30 seconds until warm when you want to enjoy a slice.

-more loaf cakes we love
+More loaf cakes we love

 Did you make this recipe?
 Don’t forget to rate the recipe and leave a comment below.
 Hungry for more?
-Join me on Instagram, Facebook, Pinterest and Twitter for more amazing recipe ideas.
+Join me on Instagram, YouTube, Facebook, Pinterest and TikTok for more amazing recipe ideas.

 Let’s Bake